720 State St, Hanson, MA 02341, USA

 Owned By: Town of Hanson

 The Rocky Run Conservation Area is a small but fascinating 19-acre property — beautiful, and rich in history.
-Located directly on the Indian Head River and Rocky Run Brook.
-Owned by Hanson Conservation Commission and Plymouth County Conservation Commission.
-More than a mile of trails, with a direct link to the adjacent Tucker Preserve and a larger (4+ mile) trail network.
+Jointly owned by the Town of Hanson and the Plymouth County Conservation Commission, it is situated at the confluence of the Indian Head River and Rocky Run Brook.
+It offers about a mile of its own trails, plus direct links to the adjacent Tucker Preserve in Pembroke, and Hanover’s Indian Head River Trails across the river.

 Features

 The Rocky Run Conservation Area is small, but it’s a very beautiful spot, and well worth the visit.
 There are captivating views of both the Indian Head River and Rocky Run Brook.
 Narrow footpaths extend up and down ridges along the water’s edge.
-Wider cart paths explore the property’s interior.
-Deep within the parcel are the remains of a stone/earthen dam, revealing the brook’s industrial past.
+Wider cart paths explore the interior.
+Within the parcel are the remains of three different stone dams, revealing the property’s industrial past.

-The brook itself flows from Hanson into the Indian Head River, a little bit downstream of Cross Street (Hanover) / State Street (Hanson).
-One of Colonel Jesse Reed’s tack factories was located on Rocky Run Brook, and before that a mill operated by Isaac Buck that produced wooden ware such as bowls, trays and skimmers.
+Rocky Run Brook flows from Hanson into the Indian Head River, a little bit downstream of Cross Street (Hanover) / State Street (Hanson).
+One of Colonel Jesse Reed’s tack factories was located on Rocky Run Brook, and before that a mill operated by Isaac Buck produced wooden ware such as bowls, trays and skimmers.
+A short distance down the trail from State Street, on the left, there is a dry stone well, probably from the 1700’s or 1800’s.
+As a safety precaution, a platform has been built over it.

-Look for Dwelly Rock, an enormous boulder.
-A good way to find it is — if you enter the property from State Street — after you cross Rocky Run Brook, continue on the trail and look to your right for a large, long oval-shaped boulder.
+Also look for Dwelly Rock, an enormous boulder.
+A good way to find it is — if you enter the property from State Street — follow the suggested route below, and after you cross Rocky Run Brook, continue on the trail and look to your right for a large, long oval-shaped boulder.
 Climb up on top of it, and you’ll find the words “Dwelly 1875” engraved there.
 Dwelly once operated an iron forge nearby.

 The lowest elevation point in the Town of Hanson is located within this property, at the foot of the steep bedrock cliffs.
 Just 25 feet above sea level, it’s a spot from which stone was once quarried for use in building dams, factories and homes nearby.
 The impressive cliffs are unique — there’s nothing else in Hanson quite like them.

 From the parking area on State Street, look across to the pond.
 While it is relatively quiet today, historically it was a very busy spot.
 According to Barry’s Historical Sketch of Hanover, in 1720, Capt.
 Josiah and Benjamin Stetson were granted 2 acres to erect a dam on the Indian Head River and establish a forge and finery here.
 It was known as Barstow’s Forge, and later Sylvester’s.
 According to Barbara Barker’s “Focus on History” column, in 1853, E. Phillips & Sons established a large tack factory on site.
 There were more than a dozen buildings and two furnace stacks.
 This was succeeded by the WWI-era Atlas Tack Company.
-The factory buildings have all been torn down except for the one that currently (2020) houses Myette’s store.
-The original dam was destroyed in the Hurricane of 1938.
+Nearly all of the factory buildings have been torn down, but one currently (2026) houses Myette’s store.
+NSRWA is working with local, state and federal officials to explore the removal of the remains of the now-obsolete industrial dam, which prevents migratory fish from swimming upstream to their spawning grounds.

-Prior to European contact, the Mattakeeset band of the Massachuseuk (or Massachusett) Native American tribe lived for thousands of years in the North River watershed.
+This land is within the region of the Massachusett (or Massachuseuk) Native American tribe.
+The Mattakeeset band of the Massachusett lived for thousands of years in the North River watershed.
 Their village included most of today’s Pembroke and Hanson.
-The word “Mattakeeset” means “place of many fish.”
 To learn more about local Native American tribes, we encourage you to interact with their members.
-The Mattakeeset band of the Massachusett, and the Massachusett tribe at Ponkapoag, both share information on their websites.
+The Massachusett tribe at Ponkapoag and the Mattakeeset band of the Massachusett share information on their websites.

 Trail Description

-Together with the Tucker Preserve, the Indian Head River Trails, and Ludden’s Ford Park in both Pembroke and Hanover, the Rocky Run Conservation Area is part of a network of trails that leads up one side and down the other side of the Indian Head River.
-The 4-mile hike can be physically demanding — some of the ridges are steep!
+Together with the Tucker Preserve, the Indian Head River Trails, Ludden’s Ford Park in both Pembroke and Hanover, and the Mattakeeset Trail at the Hanover Public Launch, the Rocky Run Conservation Area is part of a network of trails that leads up one side and down the other side of the Indian Head River.
+The 4+-mile hike can be physically demanding — some of the ridges are steep!
 It can also be confusing, as some of the trails are not clearly marked.
 However, once you know the route, it is a fascinating place to explore.

 Within Rocky Run, the loop trail is marked with red blazes.
 The upland trail extends for about 0.6 miles.
 There is an unmarked but well-trod trail through the lowlands as well, of about equal length.